Rent-My-Tent/Rent-My-Tent/README.md

 ## Motivation
 Often people purchase tents with only a single-use in mind.
 This means we have many tents, yet little utility. :angry:

+In the UK its a particular problem at music festivals where 250,000 tents get left behind.
+This becomes nearly 900 tonnes of plastic waste, most of which ends up in landfill.

 ## System Overview
 Once a tent is added to the marketplace it will always be available for rent; except during rental periods when the tent is being used by the renter.